 How to Cater to Different Ages When Planning

 Who do you plan to travel with?
 Consider your audience when you plan your Disney trip.
-Although rides are designed for families, there are height requirements that will keep some young children from riding, and some of them may be too frightened for others.
-Likewise, some newer adults of all ages may want to avoid certain roller coasters and other rides that can cause motion sickness.
+Although rides are designed for families, there are height requirements that will keep some young children from riding, and some of them may be too frightening for others.
+Likewise, some adults may want to avoid certain roller coasters and other rides that can cause motion sickness.
 Be sure to read the warnings on the rides you’d like to go on in advance of finalizing your itinerary.

 Please Give Me a Tour Guide To Follow

-The gnew standard for tour planning is TouringPlans.com.
+The new standard for tour planning is TouringPlans.com.
 I used them for my first trip and it was well worth it.
 You tell it what activities you’d like to do, breaks you’d like for meals, etc. and it helps you figure out the most efficient way to visit everything.
-It even suggests what rides, and when, you should try to book Fastpasses for.
+It even suggests when and what rides you should try to book Fastpasses for.
 ALWAYS book your Fastpasses.
 You can book them 60 days ahead of your vacation if you stay on property, or 30 days ahead if you’re staying off property and have your tickets purchased.